MikaelEliasson/EntityFramework.Utilities/README.md

 ## Installing

-Nuget package https://www.nuget.org/packages/EFUtilities/ (Right now it doesn't work with EF6)
+Nuget package https://www.nuget.org/packages/EFUtilities/ (Right now it doesn't work with EF6 and only with code first.
+Both limitations should be easy to fix though)

 ## Examples